Last Updated on August 21, 2023 by Rolf Hartmann

 Closely connected to this, when a country becomes dependent on exporting one or a few resources, investments tend to flow to these industries and away from others, further exacerbating the challenge of industrial development.

 Government finances linked to commodity trade are also subject to unpredictable movements in export prices and thus can’t rely on a stable income.
 This leads to overspending in good years and borrowing in poorer ones.

 Lastly, countries with weak political institutions are ripe for corruption.
 And even when governments manage to avoid the worst of corruption’s disruptive forces, there is a tendency for them to be blinded by their precious exports and quick cash.

 Often, governments are distracted and lose sight of other critical developments while pouring funds into paving the way (sometimes literally) for mining companies instead of prioritizing investments that benefit the poor.
 Historically, foreign companies have owned mining contracts, and local governments have been too weak to negotiate fair mining deals.

 The Answer?
 Lab-grown diamonds

-Now that you know why you should buy a lab-grown diamonds, you need to learn how
+Now that you know why you should buy lab-grown diamonds, you need to learn how.

 Fortunately, we’re here to help guide you through the sometimes complicated process.

-- Need help picking out the right diamond?
+- Need help to pick out the right diamond?
 Read our buying guide here.

 - Want to find the highest-rated lab-grown diamond seller?
 Read our reviews and our guide to the best places to buy lab-grown diamonds.